 Areas of Interest

 Dr. Nace is the Academic Director of the Center for Joint Preservation and Replacement at Sinai Hospital.
+He is also an Assistant Professor for the Department of Surgery at the Philadelphia College of Osteopathic Medicine.
 He has always valued the importance of advancing his repertoire of skills and increasing his knowledge of orthopedic surgery.
 He is involved in many continuing medical education and research activities.
 Dr. Nace enjoys complex and challenging cases.
 He also appreciates teaching and giving lectures to residents, fellows and the community.

 Dr. Nace is an reviewer for multiple peer-reviewed journals and is also a member of the Maryland Orthopaedic Association, American Academy of Orthopaedic Surgeons, American Osteopathic Association and American Osteopathic Academy of Orthopedics.
 He is a candidate member of the American Association of Hip and Knee Surgeons.